Connectslide121/contact-book/README.md

 # Contact Book

-Contact Book is a modern web application built with Angular that allows users to manage their contacts easily.
-This project is designed to demonstrate a simple CRUD (Create, Read, Update, Delete) operation using Angular as the front-end framework.
+Contact Book is a simple web application built with Angular that allows users to manage their contacts easily.
+This project is designed to demonstrate a simple CRUD (Create, Read, Update, Delete) operation using Angular as the front-end framework and CosmosDB with Azure functions for the back-end.

 ## Features